Waukegan High School

-Waukegan High School, or WHS, is a public four-year high school located in Waukegan, Illinois, USA, a city to the north of Chicago, Illinois.
+Waukegan High School, or WHS, is a public four-year high school located in Waukegan, Illinois, United States, a city to the north of Chicago, Illinois.
 It is part of Waukegan Community Unit School District 60.
 Students attend classes at the Washington Campus (EAST Campus), located at 1011 Washington Street, and also at the Brookside Campus (WEST Campus), at 2325 Brookside Avenue.

 History

+Waukegan High School has been in operation for over 150 years, though the name and buildings used have changed as the town grew.

+Early years

+WHS was established in 1870, with classes held inside the pre-existing 1868 Waukegan Central School; the first high school class graduated in 1874.
+That building and all teaching materials inside were destroyed by a fire one evening in early January 1889; a new building soon replaced it with the same name.

+WTHS era

+Due to continuing population growth and the mid-1905 mission change from a city school to one serving the entire township), additional space was soon needed.
+A building that would become known as the 'Senior School' was constructed between 1908 and 1910; the complementary 'Junior School' was opened at the corner of Washington and Jackson in 1921.
+These buildings were the initial elements of the aforementioned Washington Campus.

+From July 1905 until the construction of the Brookside Campus, it was known as the Waukegan Township High School (W.T.H.S. or WTHS).

+Post-war changes

-WHS first opened its doors in 1870 with the original building the aforementioned Washington Campus.
-From this point up to the construction of Brookside Campus, it was known as the Waukegan Township High School.
-Brookside Campus was built to accommodate the baby boomer generation after WWII and opened in 1974.
+The Brookside Campus was built to accommodate the baby boomer generation after WWII and opened in 1974.
 Brookside Campus originally held the Freshmen and Sophomore classes, while Washington Campus housed the Junior and Senior classes.
-Between the 1975–76 school year, and the 1989–90 school year, Waukegan High School split into two completely separate campuses.
+Between the 1975–76 school year and the 1989–90 school year, Waukegan High School split into two completely separate campuses.
 The East (Washington) campus is considered to be one and the same as the current and previous Waukegan High School.
 The West (Brookside) Campus was, during those years, a separate high school known as Waukegan West.
 After 1990, the two campuses combined, with Washington Campus becoming a 9th grade center, while Brookside Campus became a 10th–12th grade center.
-One small development of the two schools combining was the new mascot, a bulldog with an eye-patch.
-The eye-patch is an homage to Waukegan West's mascot: a raider.
+One small development of the two schools combining was the new mascot, a bulldog with an eye patch.
+The eye patch is an homage to Waukegan West's mascot: a raider.